google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Maid of Honor

-If you choose to use the Stampin' Pastels, simply spritz down your ribbon with water to dampen it first.
+1. If you choose to use the retired or current Stampin' Pastels, simply spritz down your white ribbon with water to dampen it first.

 Hint: I keep water in a small bottle with a spray cap just for such purposes.
 It's amazing how useful a bottle of water with a fine spray nozzle can be in papercrafting!

-Another way to try colouring ribbon is to press the ribbon itself onto an inkpad and carefully pull it through under your finger, then let it dry.
+2. Another way to try colouring ribbon is to press the ribbon itself onto an inkpad (I chose Granny Apple Green for this project) and carefully pull it through under your finger or a Popsicle stick or sponge dauber, then let it dry.
 Try to keep the pressure on your ribbon even so the colour is laid down evenly unless you want a variation in the tone.

-You could also try lightening or achieving a stained effect by spraying some of the ink you put on the ribbon with your water spritzer.
+3. You could try lightening or achieving a stained effect by spraying some of the ink you put on the ribbon with your water spritzer containing bleach.

-Now you know how to color ribbons!
+Now you know many ways for how to color ribbons.
 Enjoy getting inky.
 Remember you can always get ink off your fingers with shampoo afterward!

-If you have customised your own ribbon and used it to make a scrapbook page or a card or any other paper craft project, I would love to see it.
+If you have customised your own ribbon or cord and used it to make a scrapbook page or a card or any other paper craft project, I would love to see it.